m-czyz/node-task/readme.md

 * posts - should handle all posts related logic but in scope of node task it was not necessary to implement at all, because all posts data are pre-loaded inside `feed` service database as `feed entries`
 * feed-worker - not implement due to nature of task, it was not necessary to insert/update/delete posts (thus to create feed entries).
 If posts crud was required, then feed-worker must be implemented to handle communication and expensive upserts in cassandra.
   Then it can be implemented like this:
-  1. Users add post via -> `POST /posts` in api gateway
+  1. User add post via -> `POST /posts` in api gateway
   2. Gateway sends RMQ task to `posts` service
   3. Post service consumes event and fetch related users to the post (from post service by RMQ-RPC) and sends RMQ task to `feed`
   4. Feed service consumes event and create tasks for feed workers